 Seizures - In US placebo-controlled clinical trials for major depressive disorder, convulsions (or events described as possibly having been seizures) were reported in 0.1% of patients treated with Prozac and 0.2% of patients treated with placebo.
-No patients reported convulsions in US placebo-controlled clinical first either OCD or bulimia.
-In all US Prozac clinical trials as of May 8, 1995, 0.2% of 10.782 patients reported convulsions.
+No patients reported convulsions in US placebo-controlled clinical trials for either OCD or bulimia.
+In all US Prozac clinical trials as of May 8, 1995, 0.2% of 10,782 patients reported convulsions.
 The percentage appears to be similar to that associated with other marketed drugs effective in the treatment of major depressive disorder.
 Prozac should be introduced with care in patients with a history of seizures.

-The long elimination half-lives of fluorestine and its metabolites - Because of the long elimination half-lives the parent drug and its major active metabolite, changes in dose will not be fully reflected in plasma for several eeks, affecting both strategies for titration to final dose and withdrawal from treatment (see CLINICAL HARMACOLOGY and DOSAGE AND ADMINISTRATION).
+The Long Elimination Half-Lives of Fluoxetine and its Metabolites - Because of the long elimination half-lives of the parent drug and its major active metabolite, changes in dose will not be fully reflected in plasma for several weeks, affecting both strategies for titration to final dose and withdrawal from treatment (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).